Nader23N/BigData-Use-Case/README.md

 # BigData-Use-Case
-A project about getting tweets about covid 19 and making a certain tranformation on it
+A project about getting tweets about covid 19

 Technologies Used :